mossblaser/spinnaker_network_experiments/results/README.md

 All results files will contain the following label columns:

 * `netlist` the name of the network which was tested
-* `reinject_packets` True or False depending on packet reinjection being used or not.
+* `machine` the name of the machine used
 * `placer` the name of the placement algorithm
 * `placement_duration` the name of the placement algorithm

+Additionally, the `totals` and `router_counters` files have the following
+columns:

 * `injection_rate` the number of packets-per-second for the net with the greatest net.
+* `reinject_packets` True or False depending on packet reinjection being used or not.
-* `duration` the number of seconds the group ran for Experiment execution
+* `duration` the number of seconds the group ran for

+Experiment execution
 --------------------